Contributed By Magliona Abogados

 Health data is deemed as sensitive data.
 It may not be subject to processing, unless the data subject authorises it, or it is necessary for the determination or granting of health benefits.

-Currently there is no definition of communications data in the Law.
+There is currently no definition of communications data in the Law.
 However, in Chile there is constitutional protection of the inviolability of private communications.

 Voice Telephony and Text Messaging

-Currently there is no definition of voice telephony and text messaging in the Law.
-However, providers that direct promotional or marketing communications to consumers via mail, fax, telephone calls or messaging services must indicate an expedited way the addressees may request the suspension thereof.
+There is currently no definition of voice telephony and text messaging in the Law.
+However, providers that direct promotional or marketing communications to consumers via mail, fax, telephone calls or messaging services must indicate an expedited way the addressees may request the suspension of this material.

 Content of Electronic Communications

-Currently there is no definition of electronic communications in the Law.
+There is currently no definition of electronic communications in the Law.
 However, in Chile there is constitutional protection for the inviolability of private communications.

-Currently there is no definition of employment data in the Law.
-General rules of Law apply to this kind of data.
+There is also currently no definition of employment data in the Law, so the general rules of the Law apply to this kind of data.

 Internet, streaming and video issues

-Browsing and viewing data is not regulated in the Chilean Law.
+Browsing and viewing data is not regulated under Chilean law.
 If cookies gather personal data, they may be deemed as data processing, hence companies that place cookies will require the consent of the data subject.
 Location data is not regulated in Chile, although the Bill regulates such data.
 Tracking technology is not regulated in Chile.
-However, there is law mandating that insurers, when motor vehicle insurance policies are taken out, include, at no extra charge, the delivery of GPS devices, which will be installed and activated exclusively by the vehicle owner.
+However, there is a law mandating that, when motor vehicle insurance policies are taken out, the insurers must include, at no extra charge, the delivery of GPS devices, which will be installed and activated exclusively by the vehicle owner.

 Data Subject Rights